 Today we're going to guide you through a fun Scratch tutorial for kids!
 We’ll go over a step-by-step guide for a Scratch project, and then you’ll even see how to make your own game.
-Building a Scratch project is much easier than you might think!
+Building a Scratch coding project is much easier than you might think!
 So let's begin.

 Let’s start the Scratch tutorial for beginners